-Flushing module As the memory resource is limited, it will be filled up with the recent tree updates.
-In this case, FAST triggers its flushing module that employs a flushing policy to select some of the in-memory updates and write them, in bulk, into the flash storage.
+Flushing Module.
+As the memory resource is limited, it will be filled up with the recent tree updates.
+In this case, FAST triggers its flushing module that employs a flushing policy to smartly select some of the in-memory updates and write them, in bulk, into the flash storage.
 Previous research in flash indexing flush their in-memory updates or log file entries by writing all the memory or log updates once to the flash storage.
-In contrast, the flushing module in FAST distinguishes itself from previous techniques in two main aspects: (1) FAST employs flushing policies that smartly selects some of the updates from memory to be flushed to the flash storage in a way that amortizes the expensive cost of the block erase operation over a large set of random write operations, and (2) FAST logs the flushing process using a single log entry written sequentially on the flash storage.
-Details of the flushing module will be discussed in Section 7.
+In contrast, the flushing module in FAST distinguishes itself from previous techniques in two main aspects: (1) FAST uses a flushing policy that smartly selects some of the updates from memory to be flushed to the flash storage in a way that amortizes the expensive cost of the block erase operation over a large set of random write operations, and (2) FAST logs the flushing process using a single log entry written sequentially on the flash storage.
+Details of the flushing module will be discussed in Section 5.

-Crash recovery module FAST employs a crash recovery module to ensure the durability of update operations.
+Crash Recovery Module.
+FAST employs a crash recovery module to ensure the durability of update operations.
 This is a crucial module in FAST, as only because of this module, we are able to have our updates in memory, and not to worry about any data losses.
-This is in contrast to previous research in flash indexing that may encounter data losses in case of system crash, e.g., [24, 25, 35, 36].
-The crash recovery module is mainly responsible on two operations: (1) Once the system restarts after crash, the crash recovery module utilizes the log file entries, written by both the update and flushing modules, to reconstruct the state of the flash storage and inmemory updates just before the crash took place, and (2) maintaining the size of the log file within the allowed limit.
+This is in contrast to previous research in flash indexing that may encounter data losses in case of system crash, e.g., [25,26,16,17].
+The crash recovery module is mainly responsible on two operations: (1) Once the system restarts after crash, the crash recovery module utilizes the log file entries, written by both the update and flushing modules, to reconstruct the state of the flash storage and in-memory updates just before the crash took place, and (2) maintaining the size of the log file within the allowed limit.
 As the log space is limited, FAST needs to periodically compact the log entries.
-Details of this module will be discussed in Section 8.
+Details of this module will be discussed in Section 6.

-4.2 FAST design goals
+2.2 FAST Design Goals

 FAST avoids the tradeoff of durability and efficiency by using a combination of buffering and logging.
-Unlike existing efficient-but-not-durable designs [24, 25, 30, 35, 36], FAST uses write-ahead-logging and crash recovery to ensure strict system durability.
+Unlike existing efficient-but-not-durable designs [16,17,20,25,26], FAST uses write-ahead-logging and crash recovery to ensure strict system durability.
 FAST makes tree updates efficient by buffering write operations in main memory and by employing an intelligent flushing policy that optimizes I/O costs for both SSDs and raw flash devices.
 Unlike existing durable-but-inefficient solutions [2], FAST does not require reading in-flash log entries for each search/update operation, which makes reading FAST trees efficient.

-4.3 FAST data structure
+2.3 FAST Data Structure